Skip to main content

 Post-renovation site plan of Westlake Shopping Center, with a new street-driven layout replacing the enclosed mall structure.

-When I visited in the mid-2000s, Westlake Shopping Center was clearly in flux.
+In the mid-2000s, Westlake Shopping Center was in flux.
 The enclosed areas and pedestrian-only walkways were being reshaped—or removed entirely.
-The old JCPenney building, once a mid-century landmark on the property, had been demolished.
-In its place?
-A new Home Depot, shifting the mall’s identity from department store destination to big-box convenience.
+The old JCPenney building had been demolished.
+In its place, a new Home Depot was rising, shifting the mall’s identity from department store destination to big-box convenience.

 A new road was being pushed through the center, replacing the original pedestrian mall with vehicle access.
-The streetside-facing stores along John Daly Boulevard were thriving, but it was evident many had turned their backs on the mall interior, focusing instead on their new, more visible entrances.
-It felt, frankly, like the soul of the original design was being paved over—literally.
+The streetside-facing stores along John Daly Boulevard were thriving, focusing on their new, more visible entrances.

 Construction in progress on retail storefronts at Westlake Shopping Center in Daly City, California, during 2005 renovations.